Mariona Caldentey: Barcelona

-On 30 July 2014, Caldentey signed for Barcelona, the reigning Copa de la Reina and Primera División champions, after her success in the 2014 U-19 European Championship.
+On 30 July 2014, Caldentey signed for Barcelona, the reigning Copa de la Reina and Primera División champions, after her success in the 2014 U-19 European Championship with Spain.
 She was the team's fourth summer signing, with Barcelona's first match of the 2014–15 season to be against Collerense.
-During the season, she played in the quarterfinals of the 2015 Copa de la Reina, scoring in the 4–0 win versus Levante, before Barcelona was knocked out in the semifinals.
+Mariona made her Barça debut during the 2014–15 season, aged 18.
+She played in the quarter-finals of the 2015 Copa de la Reina, scoring in the 4–0 win versus Levante, before Barça were knocked out in the semi-finals.

-She suffered various injuries in her time at Barcelona, missing out on chunks of some seasons and not always being able to show her best level.
-Playing as an inside forward, Caldentey was key to this area of the team's formation and contributed to all aspects of the attack.
+On 2 June 2018, Mariona scored a dramatic 122nd-minute winning goal in the Copa de la Reina final against Atlético Madrid as Barça won 1–0 and lifted the cup.
+Mariona suffered various injuries in her time at Barcelona, missing out on chunks of some seasons and not always being able to show her best level.
+However, when available and playing as an inside forward, Caldentey was key to this area of the team's formation and contributed to all aspects of the attack.

+Mariona arguably produced the best season of her career to date in the 2020–21 campaign, scoring 17 goals and playing 47 matches in all competitions (both career-best totals at that time) as Barcelona became the first Spanish women's club to win the continental treble of the Primera División (Spanish league), UEFA Women's Champions League and Copa de la Reina.
+She came on in the 62nd-minute of Barça's 4–0 Champions League final win against Chelsea on 16 May 2021.

+On 4 November, Mariona signed a two-year contract extension to remain at Barcelona until June 2024.
+During her years at Barça, Caldentey developed into a player who could play in any position up front or in midfield due to her strong tactical understanding of the game and her world-class technical ability.

-Towards the end of what Sport called her best season for Barcelona, and one in which they won everything, Caldentey announced on 5 June 2024 that she would be leaving the club at the end of the season.
-Having spent ten years at the club, she was among the top players for total appearances (303); goals (115, the fifth highest in club history); and trophies (25 trophies, the fourth most).
+Towards the end of what Sport called her best season for Barcelona, and one in which they won everything (the quadruple), Caldentey announced on 5 June 2024 that she would be leaving the club at the end of the season.
+She ended her time at Barça with a top performance in the 2–0 2024 Champions League final victory against Lyon, assisting the game's opening goal by Aitana Bonmatí.
+Mariona's strong form in her final year with Barcelona saw her finish in eighth place in the 2024 Ballon d'Or rankings.
+Having spent ten years at the club, Mariona was among Barcelona's top players for total appearances (303); goals (115, the fifth highest in club history); trophies (25 trophies, the fourth most) and left the club as a true legend.